ambuilding/chaohuaxishi/_posts/2017-01-13-Interview-Challenging.md

 #### What would you do if you disagreed with a superior?
+#### Describing a time when you didn't get along with a co-worker

+    Once I worked in a project with my manager, and a few colleagues and my manager suggested that I should devise a new marketing plan which actually contradicts with the client's original idea so it took me a while to negotiate with my manager and also my clients, and at last I made it, and they both just like the marketing plans.

 #### How to delay an answer.
   - That's a good question.
 Can I think about it for a moment please?
+  - I;m not absolutely sure, but I'm sure I could figure it out.

 ### Language page: appropriate expressions